centrifuge/centrifuge-chain/docs/DEVELOPING.md

 ## Linting

 ### Source code
-Lint the source code with `cargo +nightly fmt`.
+Lint the source code with `cargo fmt`.
 This excludes certain paths (defined in `rustfmt.toml`) that we want to stay as close as possible to `paritytech/substrate` to simplify upgrading to new releases.

 ### Cargo.toml files
 1. Install [taplo](https://github.com/tamasfe/taplo) with `cargo install taplo-cli`.